-Please contact the Bureau of Sociological Research by telephone at 1-800-480-4549 or by e-mail at bosr@unl.edu with any questions you may have about this survey.
+Please contact the Bureau of Sociological Research, who is conducting this survey on behalf of the Nebraska Department of Education, by telephone at 1-800-480-4549 or by e-mail at bosr@unl.edu with any questions you may have about this survey.
 More information about the Post-School Outcomes Project can be found on the back of this letter.